-Certificates are available for purchase only if (1) prior to receiving an Offering Circular, you were a member of, a contributor to (including an investor), or a participant in the North American Baptist Conference (NAB Conference), Church Investors Fund or in any program, activity, or organization that is a part of the NAB Conference or Church Investors Fund, or (2) you are an ancestor or descendant of such a person.
-Institutional Certificates and Building Fund Certificates are available only to NAB Conference affiliated organizations, such as churches, schools, camps and nursing homes.
+Certificates are available for purchase only if (1) prior to receiving an Offering Circular, you are a member of, a contributor to (including as an investor), or a participant in a Qualified Ministry (as defined below), Church Investors Fund or in any program, activity, or organization which constitutes a part of a Qualified Ministry, Church Investors Fund, or in any other religious organization that has a programmatic relationship with a Qualified Ministry or Church Investors Fund, or (2) you are a Family Member of such a person.
+For this purpose, “Family Member” means a spouse, parent, grandparent, child, sibling, aunt, uncle, or first cousin.
+Institutional Certificates, Building Fund Certificates and Ministry Fund Certificates are available only to Qualified Ministry organizations, such as churches, schools, camps and nursing homes.
 Certificates are not available in all states.

 Is my investment in a Church Investors Fund Certificate secure?
 Is Church Investors Fund insured by the FDIC?